Vaccine

 • Children 2 years or older: Should also receive PPSV23.

-• Adults with cochlear implants: If never vaccinated, should receive one shot of PCV15 or PCV20.
-If PCV15 is used, follow with PPSV23.
-Shots should be given at least 2 weeks before surgery.
-No extra shots if already up to date.
+• Adults with cochlear implants: If never vaccinated, receive one shot of PCV15 or PCV20; if PCV15 is used, follow with PPSV23.
+Give shots at least 2 weeks before surgery.

-Haemophilus influenzae type b (Hib) Vaccination Recommendations
+Haemophilus influenzae type b (Hib)

-• Timing: Hib vaccinations should be up to date at least 2 weeks before cochlear implant surgery.
-No extra shots if already up to date.
+• Timing: Hib vaccinations should be up to date at least 2 weeks before surgery.

-Key Points
+Key points

 • Vaccination is crucial for people with cochlear implants to prevent meningitis.